 *In the Mains Finals, Player A plays Player F; Player B plays player E. In the Consolation Finals, Player C plays Player H; Player D plays Player G.

-The Cotswolds Invitational is capped at 32 players and replicates the Football and Rugby World Cups with two stages: a Group Stage and a Final Stage.
+The Cotswolds Invitational is increased to forty players in 2020 and will consist of a Swiss Qualifying Stage and a Final Stage.